openservicebrokerapi/servicebroker/spec.md

-# Open Service Broker API (master - may contain changes that are not yet released)
+# Open Service Broker API (master - might contain changes that are not yet released)

 ## Table of Contents
   - [API Overview](#api-overview)